Using emotions to lead a truly high performing team

 How can your team go from good to great?

-At a recent CRF event Professor Steve Peters spoke about how psychology can improve organisation, team and individual performance.
+At a CRF event Professor Steve Peters spoke about how psychology can improve organisation, team and individual performance.
 Professor Peters has extensive experience of working with elite performers and teams, with clients including: Liverpool and England football teams, Sir Bradley Wiggins, Sir Chris Hoy and Victoria Pendleton.

 During the event, he discussed the use of emotional skills to optimise performance.
 More precisely, he emphasised how the ability of individuals to manage emotions (both their own and those of the other team members) is the key driving force behind teams who transition from good to great.